Snapstromegon/hoeser.dev/src/blog/2022-02-28-popularity-vs-quality.md

 ## What is this

 I'm neither a data scientists nor a statistician.
-Also this work is not done as thouroughly as it's possible, since a fairly fundamental result was "good enough" for my usecase.
+Also this work is not done as thoroughly as it's possible, since a fairly fundamental result was "good enough" for my usecase.
 Nevertheless the results align with my experience and I wanted to share what I've found.

 Also this post does not mean that you shouldn't use smaller libraries!
 It just means that popularity _can_ be an indicator for good packages.